TopoX84/SecureIPT/README.md

 ExtraThree="false"
 ExtraThreeP=0
 ```
-Do not add spaces, They matter when declaring a variable in a shell script.
+Do not add spaces.
+You've been warned.

 # SecureIPT Contents.

 This is a basic rundown of what's contained in the Shell Script.

-Don't manually enter these unless you fully understand what you are doing.
+DO NOT manually enter these unless you fully understand what you are doing and how it will affect your current rules!!

 #Rule 1: Limit New Connections